Q: What is AWS Glue?

 Q: How can I use AWS Glue to ETL streaming data?

 AWS Glue ETL is batch oriented, and you can schedule your ETL jobs at a minimum of 5 min intervals.
 While it can process micro-batches, it does not handle streaming data.
-If your use case requires you to ETL data while you stream it in, you can perform the first leg of your ETL using Amazon Kinesis Data Firehose or Amazon Kinesis Data Analytics, and then store data to either Amazon S3 or Amazon Redshift and trigger a Glue ETL job to pick up that dataset and continue applying additional transformations to that data.
+If your use case requires you to ETL data while you stream it in, you can perform the first leg of your ETL using Amazon Kinesis Data Firehose or Amazon Kinesis Data Analytics, and then store data to either Amazon S3 or Amazon Redshift and trigger an AWS Glue ETL job to pick up that dataset and continue applying additional transformations to that data.

-Q: Do I have to use both AWS Glue Data Catalog and Glue ETL to use the service?
+Q: Do I have to use both AWS Glue Data Catalog and AWS Glue ETL to use the service?

 No. While we do believe that using both the AWS Glue Data Catalog and ETL provides an end-to-end ETL experience, you can use either one of them independently without using the other.